Proportional Representation in Rank Aggregation: Proof of

 \textbf{Proofs of Claims (2), (3), and (6)}: We will next show that $x_1$ cannot be ranked to highly.
-To this end, we assume subsequently only that $d\leq m-1$; we will refine this assumption for the proofs of Claims (2) and (3) later on.
-Now, we first recall that
+For each of our three claims, we will show that we can decrease the Squared Kemeny cost when moving $x_1$ further down if its not already in the permitted interval.
+Throughout the proofs of these statements, we will thus assume that $d\leq m-1$, i.e., that $x_1$ is not bottom-ranked in $\rhd_{\mathtt{SqK}}$.
+For Claims (2) and (3), we will refine this assumption later.